benjamin7490/eslack-linux/README.md

 # eslack-linux
-A easy slackware installation and simplified utilization
+An easy slackware installation and simplified utilization